Solving morphological analogies: from retrieval to generation: Embedding models

 To solve this issue, we used with two different embedding models: a model inspired from \cite{morpho-thesis:2020:vania}, using a \textit{convolutional neural network (CNN)}\cite{cnn:1989:lecun}, and a model based on the autoencoder (AE) technique~\cite{ae:1991:kramer} and \textit{Long- and Short-Term Memory network (LSTM)}\cite{lstm:1996:hochreiter}.

-\subsubsection{CNN-based embedding model}
+\subsection{CNN-based embedding model}

 The CNN-based model learns to detect key morphological patterns from the characters forming a word.
 To do so, the input of the model are the characters of a word.
 First, the characters are embedded into vectors of size $m$ learned together with the rest of the word embedding model.
-As schematized in \cref{fig:model-all}, multiple CNN filters are used, and each filter goes over the character embeddings by spanning over the full embeddings of $2$ to $6$ characters, resulting in filter sizes between $2$ by $m$ and $6$ by $m$.
+As schematized in \cref{fig:model-cnn}, multiple CNN filters are used, and each filter goes over the character embeddings by spanning over the full embeddings of $2$ to $6$ characters, resulting in filter sizes between $2$ by $m$ and $6$ by $m$.
 For each filter, the model computes the maximum output to serve as a component of the word embedding.
 We use $16$ filters of each size between $2$ to $6$, resulting in embedding of $80$ components.
 This last operation keeps only salient patterns detected by each of the filters, and forces each CNN filter to specialize in identifying a specific pattern of characters.
 By using character embeddings to encode character features, the model is able to capture patterns based on character such as ``-ing'' but also based on features of characters like ``vowel-vowel-consonant''.
 This flexibility is useful to deal with phenomena like \textit{euphony} which is, in very simple terms, a change of sound to make a word easier to pronounce (\eg, \textit{far} becomes \textit{further} when adding the suffix \textit{-ther}).
 These character patterns correspond to \textit{morphemes}, which are the minimal units of morphology.
 As the main components of this embedding model are CNN filters, we coin it the CNN-based model.

 When used for analogy solving, the CNN-based model does not allow us to use an arbitrary embedding to generate the solution.
 Instead, we need to compute the embeddings of a list of candidate words and select the most relevant word accordingly, making the space of solution closed.
-This property is not an issue when working in a closed-world assumption (\textit{i.e.}, we know all the solution candidates, and no solution outside of these is accepted), but in an open-world assumption, we would theoretically have to compute the embeddings of all possible character strings, which is not feasible.
+This property is not an issue when working in a closed world assumption (\textit{i.e.}, we know all the solution candidates, and no solution outside of these is accepted), but in an open world assumption, we would theoretically have to compute the embeddings of all possible character strings, which is not feasible.

-\subsubsection{AE embedding model}
+\subsection{AE embedding model}

 Our AE model stems from the above-mentioned limitation of the CNN-based model for analogy solving.
 To tackle this issue, we use an AE model that learns the embedding of a word from its characters and learns to generate word from embeddings.